An official website of the State of Oregon

 Also refer to the OHA Public Meetings page for other meetings administered by the Oregon Health Authority.

-The purpose of the Oregon Alliance to Prevent Suicide is to reduce youth suicides in the state of Oregon.
-Alliance members are appointed by the Oregon Health Authority to develop a public policy agenda for suicide intervention and prevention across agencies, systems and communities.
+To reduce youth suicides in Oregon, the alliance develops a public policy agenda for suicide intervention and prevention across agencies, systems and communities.

-The council advises the OHA Director on the provision of behavioral health services in Oregon.
+The council advises OHA on the provision of behavioral health services in Oregon.

-The council acts as a central, impartial forum for statewide policy development, funding strategy recommendations and planning, with the goal of improving the effectiveness and efficacy of child-serving state agencies and the continuum of care that provides services to youth (ages 0-25).
+The council acts a central, impartial forum about statewide policy development, funding strategy and planning for Oregon's System of Care.
+The council's goal is to improve the effectiveness and efficacy of child-serving state agencies and the continuum of care that provides services to youth (ages 0-25).

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how